Monstera plants are popular houseplants because they are relatively easy to care for and look great in any room.

 One way to tell if your Monstera needs more light is to check the leaves for signs of stress.

-If the leaves are pale or have yellow spots, this is a sign that the plant is not getting enough light.
+The leaves of the plant should be a vibrant green color, indicating that it is receiving enough light for photosynthesis and healthy growth; however, if the leaves are pale or have yellow spots, this is a sign that the plant is not getting enough light and the green hue of the leaves is fading.

-Another way to tell if your Monstera plant needs more light is to check the growth rate.
+Another way to tell if your plant needs more light is to check the growth rate.

-If the plant is growing slowly or produces small leaves, this is also a sign that it is not getting enough light.
+If the plant is growing slowly or producing small leaves, this is also a sign that it is not getting enough light.

 If your Monstera needs more light, the best solution is to move it to a brighter location.